MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Teams/teams-add-on-licensing/office-365-enterprise-e1-e3.md

 In alcune situazioni non verrà visualizzata l'opzione per acquistare componenti aggiuntivi Microsoft teams nell'interfaccia di amministrazione di Microsoft 365:

-- **Office 365 Business Premium è stato acquistato tramite GoDaddy**.
+- **È stato acquistato Microsoft 365 business standard tramite GoDaddy**.
 In questo caso, non è possibile acquistare componenti aggiuntivi Microsoft teams. È necessario passare al piano E3 e quindi acquistarlo.
-[Contattare il supporto tecnico per i prodotti per le aziende - Guida dell’amministratore](https://support.office.com/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).
+[Contattare il supporto per i prodotti aziendali - Guida per gli amministratori](https://support.office.com/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).

 - **You have a monthly commitment instead of an annual commitment**.
 In some cases, customers who have a monthly commitment can't buy the add-ons (this is different from the payment method, which can be monthly).
 This is a known issue that we are fixing.
 [Contact support for business products - Admin Help](https://support.office.com/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).